Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 as one wishes.
 For the present case, an equilibration of two flux bundles is simulated in three dimensions.
 Kinetic ions and electrons are simulated which is an igc=1 case specified in the rec_3d15 file.
+Then, one can starts a merging of flux bundles.
 On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step can be used as the igc=2 case.
 But, one should note that heavy ions move kinetic while light electrons